Moving from paper to a digital medical device Quality Management System

 Should you use a DIY approach to building your digital Quality Management System?
 Using a mix of Dropbox, DocuSign and email can seem like a straightforward and cost-effective way to streamline your operations, improve collaboration and pick up the pace of your development.

-But the challenge of implementing required document controls and creating FDA and ISO compliant workflows without using dedicated QMS tools, can quickly become apparent.
+But the challenge of implementing required document controls and creating FDA, EU MDR and ISO compliant workflows without using dedicate quality management software can quickly become apparent.

 And then there’s FDA 21 CFR Part 11 to consider.